Ashe (singer): 1993–2014: Early life and family

-Career
+2015–2017: Career beginnings

-2015–2017: early career
+Ashe started out by singing demos in Nashville before catching the attention of Swedish producer Ben Phipps, who asked her to sing on his track "Sleep Alone" in 2015.
+Over the next two years, Ashe specialized in appearing on a number of tracks from Louis the Child, Whethan and among others.
+Her 2016 single, "Can't Hide" with Whethan, was her fifth number 2 on both the US and Global Spotify Viral 50 charts.
+Ashe's 2017 single "Let You Get Away" with Canadian DJ Shaun Frank was nominated for Dance Recording of the Year at the 2017 Juno Awards, being certified gold in Canada in 2019.
+Ashe assisted American singer Demi Lovato in composing her 2017 single "You Don't Do It for Me Anymore" from Lovato's sixth studio album, Tell Me You Love Me (2017).

-Ashe started out by singing demos in Nashville before catching the attention of Swedish deep house producer Ben Phipps, who asked her to sing on his track "Sleep Alone" in 2015.
-Over the next two years, Ashe specialized in appearing on a number of dance and house tracks from names like Louis the Child and Whethan.
-Her 2016 single "Can't Hide" with Whethan was her fifth No. 2 on both the US and Global Spotify Viral 50 charts.
-Her 2017 single "Let You Get Away" with Canadian DJ Shaun Frank was nominated for Dance Recording of the Year at the 2017 Juno Awards and was certified gold in Canada in 2019.
-Ashe assisted Demi Lovato in composing her 2017 single "You Don't Do It For Me Any More" from her US platinum-certified album Tell Me You Love Me (2017).
-Between October 2017 and January 2018, Ashe embarked on tours with Louis the Child, Lauv and Whethan.
-After signing to Mom + Pop independent label, she released her debut single "Used to It" in June 2017 and "Girl Who Cried Wolf" in November 2017.
-"Used to It" was her second single to reach No. 1 on the Global Spotify Viral 50 chart.
+Between October 2017 and January 2018, Ashe embarked on tours with Louis the Child, Lauv, and Whethan.
+After signing to Mom + Pop independent label, she released her debut single "Used to It" in June 2017 and "Girl Who Cried Wolf" in November.
+The former was her second single to reach number 1 on the Global Spotify Viral 50 chart.
 Ashe was placed alongside Billie Eilish and Lewis Capaldi on Vevo's list of Artists to Watch in 2018.
-Throughout April 2017, Ashe supported The Chainsmokers during their Memories Do Not Open Tour and performed onstage with Big Gigantic during Coachella Festival 2017.
+Throughout April 2017, Ashe supported the Chainsmokers during their Memories Do Not Open Tour and performed onstage with Big Gigantic during Coachella Festival 2017.